Cerchie/js-client-demo-script/for-wades-review.md

 ## Intro

 [Lucia on screen]
 "Tabs or Spaces? merge or rebase?
 Vim or Emacs?
-These question have plagued developers for centuries!
+These questions have plagued developers for centuries!
 Ok, maybe not "centuries", [show_screen_recording_of_votes_here] but I decided to take the problem into my own hands and host a poll.
 You can cast your own vote at the link below.

 ...I'm Lucia Cerchie at Confluent, and in this video, I'm going to tell you how I made this website. [switch back to Lucia on screen]